Hanser Alberto

-Hanser Joel Alberto Peña (born October 17, 1992) is a Dominican professional baseball infielder in the Chicago White Sox organization.
-He has played in Major League Baseball (MLB) for the Texas Rangers, Baltimore Orioles, Kansas City Royals, and Los Angeles Dodgers.
+Hanser Joel Alberto Peña (born October 17, 1992) is a Dominican professional baseball infielder for the Saraperos de Saltillo of the Mexican League.
+He has previously played in Major League Baseball (MLB) for the Texas Rangers, Baltimore Orioles, Kansas City Royals, Los Angeles Dodgers, and Chicago White Sox.

 Career

 Texas Rangers

 Alberto signed as an international free agent with the Texas Rangers in November 2009, receiving a $75,000 signing bonus.
 Playing for the Dominican Summer Rangers of the Rookie-level Dominican Summer League in 2010, he won the batting title.
-Alberto began the 2013 season with the Frisco RoughRiders of the Class AA Texas League, but struggled, and was demoted to the Myrtle Beach Pelicans of the Class A-Advanced Carolina League.
+Alberto began the 2013 season with the Frisco RoughRiders of the Double-A Texas League, but struggled, and was demoted to the Myrtle Beach Pelicans of the High-A Carolina League.
 He returned to Frisco in 2014, and won the Rawlings Minor League Gold Glove Award as the best defensive shortstop in minor league baseball.

 The Rangers promoted Alberto to the major leagues on May 28, 2015; he made his debut the next day against the Boston Red Sox.
 He went 1-for-3 with a run batted in (RBI) triple in his debut.
 He made the Rangers postseason roster and batted .200 with two RBIs in the 2015 American League Division Series against the Toronto Blue Jays, including recording the game winning RBI in Game 2 of that series.
 He split the 2016 season between the Round Rock Express and Texas.
 Alberto playing in only five games in 2017 due to shoulder injuries.
 On December 14, 2017, Alberto signed a minor league contract with the Rangers.
 He split the 2018 season between the Rangers and Round Rock.